jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 What about trading futures? *Psst* I've got you covered.

-Simply called 'The Gateway', it is a C# application that exposes a socket and public API method calls for interfacing with futures markets including CME, CBOT, NYSE, Eurex, ICE.
+Simply called 'The Gateway', it is a C# application that exposes a socket and public API method calls for interfacing Python with futures markets including CME, CBOT, NYSE, Eurex, ICE.

 More information on my Github: https://github.com/hftstrat/The-Gateway-code-samples